ericbalawejder/ericbalawejder.github.io/resume.md

 provided in XML form.
 * Uses machine learning with a Bayesian network model written with the [Java Netica API](https://www.norsys.com/netica-j/docs/javadocs/index.html).
-* Lead team development in an agile fashion with pair programming, work assignments, iteration phases and a weekly standup.
+* Lead team development in an agile fashion with pair programming, work assignments, iteration phases and a weekly stand-up.
 * Delivered presentation outlining project, impact of our results and future work at [PACISE](http://granite.sru.edu/~pacise/) conference.
-* Leading author discussing the goal of our approach, current progress, results, roadblocks and outlines future work for graphic image recognition using machine learning
+* Leading author discussing the goal of our approach, current progress, results, roadblocks and outlines future work for graphic image recognition using machine learning.
 * Best Graduate Student Paper Award at PACISE conference.

 *Intern.
 [ZeroPush](https://zeropush.com).
 March 2015 to September 2015*